tchoi8/teachingasart/lectures/lecture1.md

 I agree Art is an expression, but Art is more than just a delivery of expression.
 Art is a way of finding a meaning.

 Art matters because it's very material.
-Conceptual art has material impact on how we see the world.
-Our perceptions will change through art.
+Digital art, or even Conceptual art have material impact on how we see and experience the world.
+Our perceptions change through art.

-Art gives a different way of communicating, from language.
-There are art works which I revisit over the years.
-Art of teaching and teaching of the art is different.
-I need to talk about Art to talk about teaching.
+Art gives a different way of communicating.
+It's closer to affect compared to language.
+It's the intensity and transmission, before we recognize what emotion it is.
+It's prior to taste or 'understanding.'

 Art has a sublime quality which gives a chance to question our being.
-I have relationship with art works, sometimes painting or music, cinema.
+I have relationship with art works, and I'm speaking broadly about art, including painting or music, literature or cinema.
 Each time I see the work, there's something more for me.
 It gives something new to me.
-And every time, I change a little bit trough experiencing the art work.
+And every time, I change a little bit by experiencing the art work.
 It's different from commercials that's designed to give you a feeling, a certain kind of feeling, as an outcome of their material.

 Art is often times not useful.
 It's not meant to be used.
-Although many of art, like what I make or what my friends make, are  effective in everyday situations.
-Sometimes blurring the distinction between design, technology and art.
-However, as artists, we have a right to make something that's does not do stuff.
-This resistance to utlitarian function, that's were we create space beyond function.
+Although many of art, like what I make or what my friends make, are  effective in everyday situations, sometimes blurring the distinction between design, technology and art.
+However, as artists, we have a right to make something that's do not do stuff.
+This resistance to utlitarian function, that's were we create a space beyond function.
 It's not only about making things beautiful or expressing yourself.
 It's about opening a space where you can be any things, anytime, anywhere.

 I take art seriously, almost religiously.
 Without art, life would be really dull.
 We will be able to survive without art.
 There are times when authoritarian government suppressed art, censored art.

+Art of teaching and teaching of the art is different.
+I need to talk about Art to talk about teaching.

 #2.